Click the links below for more information.

 Dogs that are trained to do work or perform tasks for people with disabilities are permitted in the Big Room and Natural Entrance trails, King's Palace, and the Bat Flight Amphitheater.
 Under the Americans with Disabilities Act, therapy or emotional support dogs are not considered service animals and therefore are not permitted in the cavern.

 Traveling with Pets

 Pets are not allowed in the cavern, on park trails, off road, during the bat flight, or in the visitor center.
+Pets may not be left unattended in a vehicle.
 A kennel is available at the visitor center.

 Other Things to Know Before You Visit